A Theory of Statistical Inference for Ensuring the Robustness of Scientific Results: Prescriptively-Constrained Hacking Intervals

 Prescriptively-constrained hacking intervals require that the researcher justify to readers their choice of $\Psi$, and we recommend that this discussion be briefly included in every paper.
 This approach therefore does not remove all research discretion, and arguably not all hacking, but it changes the nature of scholarly papers from a justification of a single specification to one where they justify a definition for the range of reasonable specifications.

 One possibility for this choice is to center $\Psi = [k_{\min},k_{\max}]$ around a fixed value and calculate the hacking interval over $[k_{\min},k_{\max}]$ constraints of increasing width.
-For example, find $k^*\in[1,n-1]$ that minimizes the training error and then find the hacking interval over $\Psi(m) := [k^* - m, k^* + m]$ for each $m=1,2,3,\dotsc,m_{\max}$, where $m_{\max}$ handles the edge cases so that $\Psi \subset [0,n]$.
-Figure (\ref{fig:$k$-NN}) shows the results of such a procedure for a dataset in two dimensions and $\xnew=(0.5,0.5)$.
+For example, find $k^*\in[1,n-1]$ that minimizes the training error and then find the hacking interval over $\Psi(m) := [k^* - m, k^* + m] \cap [1,n-1]$ for each $m=1,2,3,\dotsc,m_{\max}$.
+Figure~\ref{fig:$k$-NN} shows the results of such a procedure for a dataset in two dimensions and $\xnew=(0.5,0.5)$.
 We find that $k^*=5$ minimizes the training error and the resulting prediction on $\xnew$ is $0.6$.
-However, if the researcher is allowed to pick any $k$ in $[k^*-2,k^*+2]=[3,5]$, for example, then the prediction ranges from $.57$ to $.70$.
+However, if the researcher is allowed to pick any $k$ in $[k^*-2,k^*+2]=[3,7]$, for example, then the prediction ranges from $.57$ to $.70$.
 This is the hacking interval for $m=2$.
 Displaying the hacking interval as a function of $m$ illustrates the sensitivity of the hacking interval to the freedom given to the researcher.

 Another choice for the range of $k$ could be to use prior information of acceptable past researcher choices.
 We might choose the range of $k$ large enough to include the smallest and largest $k$'s used in $k$-nearest neighbor in any article in the last 5 years in that field.
 In practice, that interval may actually be the smallest and largest values that would not be objected to by reviewers.